tlk00/BitMagic/README.md

 - search algorithms for sorted and unsorted succinct vectors (vectors of ints or strings)
 - algorithms on sparse vectors: dynamic range clipping, search, group theory image (re-mapping).
 - all containers are serializable with compression (XOR coding, binary interpolative coding, elias gamma coding)
+- support for succinct immutable vectors.
+Vectors can be turned read-only, sparse memory blocks rearranged to defragment the heap, save memory and facilitate better CPU cache resue

 #### Serialization and versioning
-BitMagic supports serialization evolution - if serialization format changes, old saved data remains readable by the new code.
+BitMagic supports serialization (protocol) evolution - if serialization format changes, old saved data remains readable by the new code.
 Old code will NOT be able to read new BLOBs.
 BitMagic changes major version number when serialization format changes.